Omerba31/FileManagement-TFTP_SPL/README.md

 # File Management System with TFTP

 ## Overview
 This project is a **Java-based file management system** with an integrated **Trivial File Transfer Protocol (TFTP) client and server**.
-It implements network communication protocols for efficient file transfers and multi-threading for handling multiple connections.
+It allows efficient file transfers, supports multi-threading, and follows networking protocols for seamless communication.

 ## Features
 ✅ Multi-threaded TFTP server and client
 ✅ Supports file uploads and downloads
 ✅ Implements networking protocols for file management
-✅ Configurable settings via `config.properties`
 ✅ Built with Java and Maven for easy dependency management

 ## Project Structure